interuss/monitoring/monitoring/uss_qualifier/scenarios/flight_planning/activate_flight_intent.md

-# Activate valid flight test step
+# Activate flight test step

 This page describes the content of a common test step where a valid user flight intent should be successfully activated by a flight planner.
-See `activate_valid_flight_intent` in [test_steps.py](test_steps.py).
+See `activate_flight_intent` in [test_steps.py](test_steps.py).

 ## Successful activation check